 PSA To Suspend Value, Economy, Regular and Express Grading

-In what can only be described as inevitable, PSA just announced that it was suspending all Value, Economy, Regular and Express grading service levels.
-In a letter to collectors, PSA President Steve Sloan outlines the massive influx of grading requests and the move to ultimately slow down submissions.
+In a letter to collectors, PSA President Steve Sloan outlines the massive influx of grading requests and the move to slow down submissions ultimately.

 So what does this mean for collectors?
-Well, it means that it will basically be impossible to get your cards graded at PSA, unless you want to pony up the $300 for the ‘Super Express’ grading level.
-And for most collectors that isn’t an option, unless you are dealing with a card worth in the multiple thousands of dollars.
+Getting your cards graded at PSA will be impossible unless you want to pay the $300 for the ‘Super Express’ grading level.
+And for most collectors, that isn’t an option unless you are dealing with a card worth thousands of dollars.